Why Should I Join The IW&FS

 Every branch within each Zone has a ‘Branch Contact’.
 This provides traveling members with a personal contact in branch cities around the world.
 It is like having a friend waiting in their destination.
 Visiting a branch away from home is yet another way of enjoying the pleasures of the table.

-Perhaps the most compelling reason to belong to The IW&FS and the source of the greatest reward lies within the individual Branches on a very local and personal level.
-There you will find the opportunity to come together with like-minded people who share an interest in both food and wine.
-By planning and participating in events that capitalize on the venues of your geographic area, members are able to participate in experiences that they could not do as individuals.
-Cooking classes, wine tastings, dinners in members’ homes, ethnic dining, food and wine experiences in unique venues – the possibilities are limitless and the enthusiasm is contagious.
-Venues and merchants become familiar with the organization and recognize the interest level of its members often resulting in a more unique experience.
-It is this camaraderie, beginning at the local level that carries on to national and international activities and gives the organization its uniqueness.
+Perhaps the most compelling reason to belong to IW&FS is that you create more opportunities to come together with people who share an interest in better foods and wines.
+Branches organize events that members might not be able to arrange as individuals.
+Branches can host cooking classes, wine tastings, dinners in restaurants, or anything that can be imagined at any wine-friendly venue.
+The possibilities are limitless and the enthusiasm becomes contagious.
+Venues and merchants familiar with the organization may recognize the interest level of your members and become motivated to craft more unique experiences.
+This local camaraderie carries through to national and international activities and it is what gives IW&FS its uniqueness.

 There are also more tangible benefits.
 A quarterly newsletter, Wine, Food & Friends, provides timely articles on food and wine, as well as reports of various Branch activities and upcoming travels and events.
 A member favorite is the annually updated vintage card.
 Prepared by a team of regional wine experts, the card provides a handy reference to which wines to drink when, and of course it covers all the world’s major winegrowing regions.
 Monographs on wine and food related subjects are sponsored by IW&FS and made available to members at no charge.
 Members can also install an app that provides helpful tips for wine and food pairings and connects to member areas of IW&FS’s website.